 The Housing Authority does not formally approve an owner to participate in the Housing Services program.
-However, there are a number of criteria where the Housing Authority may deny approval of an assisted tenancy based on past owner behavior, conflict of interest, or other owner-related issues.
+However, there are a number of criteria where the Housing Authority may deny approval of an assisted tenancy based on past owner behavior, HUD-determined debarment or suspension, conflict of interest, or other owner-related issues.
 No owner has a right to participate in the Housing Services program.
-For more information on Owner Disapproval, please see Chapter 16 of this Administrative Plan.
+For more information on Owner Disapproval, please see Chapter 17 of this Administrative Plan.